OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/toppw.md

 ---
 title: toppw
-description: The documentation page for 'toppw' which stands for 'top officer purchases of the week', sourced from OpenInsider.
+description: "The documentation page for 'toppw' which stands for 'top officer purchases" of the week', sourced from OpenInsider.
 Displays insider trading data including filing date, trade date, ticker, company name, and related details.
 keywords: